SRJPE/JPE-datasets/scripts/rst/butte-creek/butte-creek-rst-qc-checklist.md

 **NA and Unknown Values**

--   0 % of values in the `northbrush` column are NA.
+-   0 % of values in the `north_brush` column are NA.

--   0 % of values in the `southbrush` column are NA.
+-   0 % of values in the `south_brush` column are NA.

 ### Variable `debris`